akvasan2/MSM_Scripts/README.md

 4. ITS.py: Determines MSM lag time
 5. MSM.py: Builds MSM using num of TICS/Microstates and lag time.
 Can save MSM and clusters for easy access in later commands
 6. Save_data.py: Saves TICA and data information as .pickle files for quick loading
+7. Free_En.py: Plots Free Energy profiles in desired reaction coordintees using either TICA or any desired coordinate